Goniocidaris umbraculum

-Goniocidaris umbraculum is a species of cidaroid sea urchin that inhabits the continental shelf off the southern coasts of New Zealand.
+Goniocidaris umbraculum (kina taratara) is a species of cidaroid sea urchin that inhabits the continental shelf off the southern coasts of New Zealand.
 It is plentiful on a seabed composed of seashell and bryozoan rubble at a depth of 95 m off Otago.

 Description

 Goniocidaris umbraculum grows to a test diameter of 30 mm.
 The main spines are thick, blunt, and usually shorter that the test diameter.
 The ones on the aboral (upper) surface have small flat discs at the tip, and thornlike projections near the base.
 The test is greenish-brown and the spines are pale brown, often tinged green near the base.
 They are often overgrown by epiphytes such as hydroids, sponges and bryozoa.

 Distribution and habitat

 Goniocidaris umbraculum is native to the sea around southern New Zealand; it is common in the Foveaux Strait, on the eastern coast of South Island as far north as Cook Strait and on the Chatham Rise, at depths between about 60 to 400 m, on coarse sand or rubble.